polterguy/polterguy.github.io/slots/index.md

 In the above result we can see how the _"role"_ column in the _"users_roles"_ table for instance has a foreign key declaration pointing towards the _"name"_ column in the _"roles"_ table, and similarly for the _"user"_ column pointing towards the _"users"_ table's _"username"_ column.
-The resulting values implies the following.
+The resulting values imply the following.

 * __[column]__ - Name of column in table you're querying
 * __[foreign_table]__ - Name of table the column is referencing